plops/cl-py-generator/example/135_kubler_gentoo_container/README.md

 Please note, however, that not all packages have enough files to fully utilize 32 cores.

 For CPUs with a high number of cores, an alternative and potentially faster approach would be to allow `emerge` to compile multiple packages simultaneously.
-This can be achieved by setting `MAKEOPTS='--jobs 24 --load-average 32'` in your `kubler.conf` file.
+This can be achieved by setting `S='--jobs 24 --load-average 32'MAKEOPT` in your `kubler.conf` file.

 This setting is particularly effective for compiling a large number of small packages, such as Python or Perl libraries.
 However, for larger packages like Rust, LLVM, or GCC, compiling with 24 jobs in parallel may consume all your memory.
 Unfortunately, there isn't a one-size-fits-all `MAKEOPTS` setting that is optimal for all scenarios.